 In order to measure the level of customer satisfaction, Commission employees routinely followup with stakeholders.
-The Commission also has a survey on the agency website that visitors can submit electronically.
+The Commission also has a survey and a anonymous suggestion box on the agency website so visitors can submit electronically.

-3.5 How do you build positive relationships with customers and stakeholder?
+3.5 How do you build positive relationships with customers and stakeholders?
 Indicate any key distinctions between different customer groups.

-The Commission has developed, and continues to expand, a website which allows stakeholders to obtain information regarding the Workers' Compensation Commission.
+The Commission has developed, and continues to expand, a website that allows stakeholders to obtain information regarding the Workers' Compensation Commission.
 In addition, stakeholders may initiate contact with the agency through the use of an e-mail system where questions, complaints, and concerns can be submitted to any department, including the Executive Director and the Chairman.
 Responses are usually made immediately or within 24 hours of the receipt of the inquiry.

-A variety of methods are used to determine the needs and expectations of stakeholders and to provide a means of communicating with the Commission, including: telephone and written correspondence; participation in public forums; monitoring legislative activity; stakeholder visits; interviews; informational brochures; publication of the Commission's Annual Report; sponsored conferences, publication of workers' compensation system information; agency website; and on-line communications.
+A variety of methods are used to determine the needs and expectations of stakeholders and to provide a means of communication with the Commission, including:

+- Telephone and written correspondence;

+- Participation in public forums;

+- Monitoring legislative activity;

+- Stakeholder visits;

+- Interviews; informational brochures;

+- Publication of the Commission's Annual Report;

+- Sponsored conferences,

+- Publication of workers' compensation system information;

+- Agency website and;

+- On-line communication

 The majority of Commission employees have routine, daily contact with stakeholders, and leadership places an important emphasis upon the delivery of good customer service to all users of the Commission's services.

-Category 4 - Measurement, Analysis, and knowledge Management
+Category 4 - Measurement, Analysis, and Knowledge Management